Next Talk: Clean Code is Sexy Again: Making Your Vue Project AI Ready

 • Subagents handle parallel work in isolated contexts

-• Hooks automatically react to lifecycle events
+• Hooks react to lifecycle events without manual triggering

 • Plugins bundle commands, hooks, and skills for sharing